bbarg/sheets/README.md

 # Sheets
 *What's your thread count?*

-## Pressing Questions

-- **Translator**: When do we deal with semantic checking?
-  + Currently, we are pushing most semantic checking to `gcc`.
-That will be really weird for users trying to debug stuff like name redefinition and stuff.
-Is there ANY way to map this stuff back to our sheets compiler.

-- **Parser**: How can we get the parser to compile so we can test the lexer?

-## TA Questions (Nov 13)

-- should we deal with scoping in `parser.mly` or in a separate file that builds the symbol tables
-- what level of abstraction should we get to before we start actually generating OpenCL code?
-  + a followup, how many stages of this additional process are there, and what are they typically called?

 ## Preprocessor Issues:

 - Inline comments that start in the middle of a statement and continue into a new line